 When a homeowner decides to remove their pool, there are two options: partial removal and full removal.

 Partial removal involves draining your pool and punching holes in the bottom of the structure.
 The top layer of the pool is then demolished and the rubble this creates is used to fill it in, along with dirt and topsoil, which is then compacted to create a smooth surface.

 Although this is a relatively affordable option, it could lead to sinkage in the yard and the area may not be buildable.

-A more thorough option is complete pool removal, which entails draining the pool and then breaking up all the material of the pool so it can be removed and hauled away.
+A more thorough option is considering a complete pool removal, which entails draining the pool and then breaking up all the material of the pool so it can be removed and hauled away.
 Then, the area is filled using soil and gravel.
 Finally, the area is compacted so that it can be used for landscaping, gardening and other purposes.